-A shipment EP Kaolin has arrived for use in production of porcelain and stoneware bodies.
+A shipment EP Kaolin has arrived for use in some of our production porcelain and stoneware bodies.
 Of course, this needs to be tested before being put into product.
 But how?
 The first step is to create a new recipe record in my Insight-Live account, and find their production date code stamp on the bag.
 Hmmm.
 It does not have one!
 OK, then I need to record the date on which we received it.
 We need to save a bag on every pallet and sieve 50 grams through 100 mesh (to spot contamination).
 Then we'll make test bars (of all the samples mixed) to fire across a range of temperatures (to compare fired maturity with past shipments).
-We do a drying performance disk also, it also shows soluble salts.
+We do a drying performance disk also to assess soluble salts.

 We are using the 80, 100, 150 and 200 mesh screens in our version of the SIEV test.
 In this wet screen particle size distribution test we will wash the material through them (while fine powders like this do not pass sieves that have microscopic openings water will do it no problem).

 Letting the powder slake in a generous amount of water first creates a thin slurry that will pour through the sieves instantly.
 Since the material has a very fine particle size only a few will be trapped by the sieves.

 When doing a seive analysis we first wash it all through the finest sieve to remove all minus 200 mesh material.
 If this is not done the bottom screens can blind (and the whole stack fills up with water).